NQF Level 5 | NLRD ID: 91784

 - Portfolio of evidence of workplace application

-The profession exists in all the major sub-sectors; Short term, Long term and medical and professional bodies and expert practitioners from all sub-sectors and professional bodies (IISA and ASISA) were therefore asked to participate in development.
-The resultant qualification is thus broad enough to represent all three sub-sectors.
+The profession exists in all the major sub-sectors, namely short-term, long-term, medical and professional bodies.
+Expert practitioners from all sub-sectors and professional bodies (IISA and ASISA) have been asked to participate in development.
+The end-qualification is broad enough to represent all three sub-sectors.

 - Evaluate risk information to determine risk profile and manage risk exposure.